How to Use SQL Management Studio for Database Administration

 Microsoft SQL Server Management Studio (SSMS) is a powerful, user-friendly tool designed to help database administrators (DBAs) and developers manage SQL Server databases efficiently.
 Whether you're a beginner or an experienced professional, SSMS provides a comprehensive interface for managing, configuring, and troubleshooting databases.
 In this guide, we’ll walk you through the essential steps to use SQL Management Studio for database administration.

-Why Use SQL Management Studio?
+Why Use SQL Server Management Studio?

 Before you can start using SSMS, you need to download and install it.
 Follow these steps: